Program details

 Clinical diabetes and therapeutics 2

-Bone and diabetes crosstalk: unraveling the interplay between metabolism, medication, and skeletal health
+Bone and diabetes crosstalk: unraveling the interplay between metabolism, medication, and skeletal health (cross-specialty with the Korean society for bone and mineral research)

 Friday 26 September, 13:30~14:50